 Captain Marvel’s Long-Running Rivalry with Rogue

-Carol Danvers and Rogue have a decades-old feud with each other – and it’s heating up again!
+Carol Danvers and Rogue have a decades-old feud with each other.

 Over the years, Carol Danvers has dusted her knuckles on more than a few chins.
 She has also caught her fair share of hands since she first decided to enter the Super Hero game.
-However, only one foe has proven so devastating that the aftermath defined Danvers for years and most likely changed the path of her entire life: Rogue -- and the power-absorbing mutant is back in CAPTAIN MARVEL #3, in comic shops now.
+However, only one foe has proven so devastating that the aftermath defined Danvers for years and most likely changed the path of her entire life: Rogue.

 To make matters more complicated, Rogue cannot be dismissed as a Super Villain or a monster.
 But how did this rivalry begin?